lkuper/dissertation/talks/defense.md

 # Lattice-based Data Structures for Deterministic Parallel and Distributed Programming

+These are the crib notes for my dissertation defense talk.

 ## (1. title; intro)

 Good afternoon!
 Thanks for being here.
 I'm Lindsey Kuper, and in this talk, I'm going to tell you about my dissertation work on lattice-based data structures for deterministic parallel and distributed programming.

+And the drawings in this talk were done by my talented friend Jason Reed.

 I want to start by motivating why we're all here.
 Why are we here?
 Why are you here?
 Well, if you're my mom and dad, you're here because I'm your daughter.
 But most of us are here because we study computer science.
 So, if you're here, chances are you're aware of, and maybe even interested in, two big problems in CS.